Car number 95 has started 417 races (soon to be 418) and has 0 wins, 2 poles, 14 top 5s, 44 top 10s, and 183 DNFs in NASCAR Cup Series competition.

 - The Leavine Family Racing Team was founded in 2011 with Truck Series standout David Starr behind the wheel.
 Starr qualified the car in 4 races during the 2011 season.

 For the 2012 season, Scott Speed would take over driving duties.
 The team attempted a 15 race schedule and qualified for every race attempted, mostly starting and parking.
 Speed was rehired for the 2013 season, and the team announced it would run 28 races.
 Speed scored the first ever top 10 finish for the team with a 9th place run at Talladega, but left the team late in the season citing frustrations with the team’s start and park policiy.
 Scott Riggs, Reed Sorenson, and Blake Koch drove the #95 in the remaining few races.

 In 2014 Michael McDowell would pilot the #95 car with KLOVE & Thrivent Financial sponsoring the car for all 20 races they would attempt.
 The team also formed an alliance with Penske Racing, allowing them to abandon their start and park strategy.
-McDowell qualified the car for 19 races and scored a 7th place finish, the highest the team has gotten, in the rain-shortened Coke Zero 400 at Daytona.
+McDowell qualified the car for 19 races and scored a 7th place finish in the rain-shortened Coke Zero 400 at Daytona.

 McDowell returned to the #95 for the 2015 season racing in 16 events.
 One of the most memorable moments of the 2015 season involved the #95 car striking a safety truck during the September race at Richmond.